 - Control group received no additional instruction in nutrition and physical education beyond that provided in their regular school curriculum.

 - Fitness measures:

 - Girls scored higher at pretest on skinfold sums (27.44±1.06) (mean±SD) compared to boys (24.09±11.36).
 This was significant at the P< 0.05 level.

 - The girls also scored higher on fitness knowledge (12.18±3.13) than the boys (11.35±3.07).
 This was significant at the P<0.05 level.

 - Pearson correlations showed significant relationships between age, height and weight.
-Older children were taller, weighed more and had higher body mass index scores at pre-test.
+Older children were taller, weighed more and had higher BMI scores at pre-test.

 - The fitness measures between the program schools and the control schools indicated no difference between the schools at the pre-test measurement or at follow-up.
 At post-test, the program schools scored significantly higher (15.41±1.1) than the control schools (13.43±0.55) on mean knowledge scores.
 This was significant at the P<0.05 level.

 - Dietary recalls were completed at pre-test and post-test by a randomly selected subset of students